Vibek-exe/Breadth-First-Search-BFS-/README.md

 # Breadth-First-Search-BFS-
-Breadth-first search (BFS) is an algorithm that is used to graph data or searching tree or traversing structures.
+Breadth-first-search and Depth-first search in python are algorithms used to traverse(Visiting each node) a graph or a tree.

 # Hand Written Notes